 Areas of particular interest and expertise, both through clinical practice and research, include:

 Over the years Dr Sara Taylor has worked with patients suffering from an array of psychological difficulties including:

 Separation and Divorce

 Histrionic Personality Disorder

-In the 20 years since obtaining her Masters of Psychology, Dr Sara Taylor has continued her professional development by training in a variety of therapeutic techniques including Psychoanalysis, Psychodynamic Psychotherapy, Interpersonal Therapy, Systemic Family Therapy, Couples Counselling, Somatic Therapy, Mindfulness, Acceptance and Commitment Therapy, and Cognitive Behavioural Therapy.
+In the 24 years since obtaining her Masters of Psychology (Clinical program), Dr Sara Taylor has continued her professional development by training in a variety of therapeutic techniques.
+Although her professional development and training has focused on Psychoanalysis and Psychodynamic Psychotherapy, she has also completed training in Interpersonal Therapy, Systemic Family Therapy, Couples Counselling, Somatic Therapy, Mindfulness, Acceptance and Commitment Therapy, and Cognitive Behavioural Therapy.

 The APS is the largest professional body representing Psychologists within Australia.
 Dr Sara Taylor sat on the Victorian Branch of POPIG (Psychoanalytically Orientated Psychologists Interest Group) committee for the APS for 6 years.
 POPIG hosts regular seminars and workshops for Psychologists practicing from a psychoanalytic perspective.

 The Centre of Socio-Analysis is a consultancy and training organisation in the field of socio-analysis which holds the primary task of increasing “human capacities through socio-analysis.”
 Dr Sara Taylor has undergone many years of training and professional development at CSA, and has worked as a consultant at two CSA conferences alongside the director of CSA – Alastair Bain (1940-2013).